jeanbaptisteb/doccleaner/README.md

 You need to create a xsl for each processing you want to make to the document.

 The xsl will be applied to all xml "subfiles" contained in the zipped file.
-A set of these subfiles are defined in the ".path" file (in the "docx" or "odt" subdirectory, you will find a docx.path or odt.path, which contains a list of subfiles pathes).
+A set of these subfiles is defined in the ".path" file (in the "docx" or "odt" subdirectory, you will find a docx.path or odt.path, which contains a list of subfiles pathes).

-You can also chose to apply the XSL file only on xml subfiles of your choice, with the -s argument.
+You can also apply the XSL file on xml subfiles of your choice, with the -s argument.

 ###Usage :

 docCleaner.py
  -i "input file"
  -o "output file"
  -t "xslt file"
-    (optional) -s "subfile to process, contained in the inputfile"
+ -s "subfile to process, contained in the inputfile" (optional)

-###Example:
+###Examples:
+ To apply the XSL to document.xml, footnotes.xml, endnotes.xml (all contained in the "MyDocToProcess.docx" document):

     python docCleaner.py -i "c:\MyDocToProcess.docx" -o "c:\dest\ProcessedDoc.docx" -t "c:\MyTransformationFile.xsl"

-Will apply the XSL to document.xml, footnotes.xml, endnotes.xml (all contained in the "MyDocToProcess.docx" document)
+To apply the XSL only to endnotes.xml, that is to say it will process only the endnotes of the docx document:

     python docCleaner.py -i "c:\MyDocToProcess.docx" -o "c:\dest\ProcessedDoc.docx" -t "c:\MyTransformationFile.xsl" -s "word/endnotes.xml"

-Will apply the XSL only to endnotes.xml, that is to say it will process only the endnotes of the docx document.